How to remove /public from Laravel URL? [SOLVED]

 Laravel Application Configuration Impacts

-Most of the methods mentioned primarily focus on server configuration and generally shouldn't require changes to the Laravel application itself.
-However, here are a few Laravel-specific points you might consider when removing /public from the URL
+Though we primarily focused on server configuration, but these changes generally won't require any adjustments to the Laravel app itself.
+However, here are few Laravel-specific points you might want to consider while removing /public from the URL.

-• Environment Configuration: If you're using hardcoded URLs in your .env file, you may need to update them after removing /public from the URL.
+• Environment Configuration: If your .env file has hardcoded URLs, then you’ll likely have to update them after removing /public from the URL.

-• Asset & URL Helpers: If you're using Laravel helpers like url(), asset(), or route() to generate URLs, they should automatically work correctly after you've changed your server configuration, as these helpers generate URLs based on the application's configured base URL.
+• Asset & URL Helpers: If you use Laravel helpers like url(), asset(), or route() for generating URLs in Laravel, then these should work correctly after changing server configuration - these helpers generate URLs based on the application’s base URL that is already configured.

-• Web Server Configuration: Both the Apache and Nginx methods may require you to specify the public directory in the web server configuration, but no Laravel-specific changes should be needed.
+• Web Server Configuration: Both Apache and Nginx will require you to set the public directory in their configuration files.
+There shouldn’t be any Laravel specific changes needed.

 If you have hard-coded URLs or paths within your application logic or configuration, you would need to update those accordingly.
 In some non-standard setups, you might see the 'url' => env('APP_URL', 'http://localhost') configuration in app.php.
 If you had previously included /public in this URL, then you'd need to update it.